jessiesunpsych/participant-reports/percentile-report/description.md

-This version transforms participants' raw scores into percentile scores (based on available estimates of population means and standard deviations).
+This version uses percentile scores instead of raw scores for the bar chart.
+Percentile scores are calculated from available estimates of population means and standard deviations.